 So when we set our sights on Bardia NP, we felt a sense of dread at making the 12 to 15 hour, 585km journey.
 Flight options leave a lot to be desired given that you still have to take a 5-hour drive from the airport, and a flight and private jeep was a budget buster.
 Bus it would have to be.

 The mercifully air-conditioned bus pulled out of the station at 1:00 pm and arrived at 5:00 am the following morning making for a 17-hour trip.
 We waited on the side of the road for our ride to pick us up from where the bus had dropped us off and the whole process took so long that we didn’t make it to our hotel until 6:00 am where we promptly passed out for a few hours.
+Even ourbest tips for sleeping on an overnight bus didn’t help us this time.

 The same day, we walked around the village a bit as Phil was given some “homework” to start putting some very light weight on his broken foot.
 The village was one of the most peaceful places that we visited in Nepal but was it ever hot.
 Temperatures were over 40 degrees Celsius every day which made Nepalese beer actually taste pretty good, so long as it was served ice cold.